-- Creosote will inevitably form in your chimney and connector pipe.
-Following these steps will help reduce the rate of build up. - BURN ONLY SEASONED WOOD that has dried for at least one year. (<20% humidity by weight) - 3.
+- 2. BURN ONLY SEASONED WOOD that has dried for at least one year. (<20% humidity by weight) - 3.
 Burn hardwood rather than softwood.
 Hardwood is denser or heavier wood and burns hotter. - 4.
 Do not attempt to burn (or mix in) green or wet wood.
 The use of green or wet wood will cause a rapid build up of creosote.
-Wood that hisses, sizzles and blackens without igniting in five minutes must be considered too wet to burn. - Do not attempt to extend the burn time by using wet wood.
+Wood that hisses, sizzles and blackens without igniting in five minutes must be considered too wet to burn. - 5.
+Do not attempt to extend the burn time by using wet wood.
 Not only does burning wet wood rapidly build up creosote, but it reduces the heat output by up to 25 percent. - Do not load more than 1⁄4 to 1⁄2 of the fuel capacity at one time.
 Loading too much wood at once will cause excessive smoke which contains creosote.
 Mature fires or coals produce very little creosoteproducing smoke. - 7.
 Establish a routine for the handling of fuel, firing, and operating the stove.
 Check daily for creosote build up until experience shows how often you need to clean for safe operation.
 Be aware that the hotter the fire, the less creosote is deposited and even though monthly cleanings may be enough in the colder months, weekly cleanings may be necessary in mild weather.

-WARNING: IN CASE OF CHIMNEY FIRE (1) CLOSE AIR INLET CONTROLS & FLUE DAMPER (2) GET OUT OF THE HOUSE (3) CALL THE FIRE DEPARTMENT.
+WARNING: IN CASE OF CHIMNEY FIRE (1) CLOSE AIR INLET & FLUE DAMPER CONTROLS (2) CET OUT OF THE HOUSE